Colin-Fredericks/hx-js/README.md

 <span class="hx-footnote1">[1]</span>
 ```

-where you replace the number 1 with the appropriate number.
+Replace the number 1 with the appropriate number.
 They don't need to be in order, or even to be numbers, strictly speaking.
 Then, farther down, insert a div like this one:

 ```html
 <div class="hx-footnote-target1">